-Assumption nfider Level th, Medi Low) Consequence of variation to assumption Approach to mitigation of risk н М L н М L 4.
+Assumption Lev Me Lov nfide rel (H dium, v) M igh, Risk (Hi Me Lov Risk Level (High, Medium, Low) H M L Consequence of variation to assumption Mitigation Approach 4.
 Funding Sources Assumptions: Funding sources (including external funding sources) do not change over the three year life of this plan Comment: Funding sources are specified in the Revenue and Financing Policy and Financial Strategy.
 This applies to user fees, charges and external funding towards projects and assets.
-It is assumed that the policy of not collecting Development Contributions will continue. ✓ Projected revenue from user charges or financial assistance is not achieved.
-Levels and sources of funding differ from those forecast • Revenue could reduce without the ability to reduce expenditure proportionately.
+It is assumed that the policy of not collecting Development Contributions will continue. ₩ Projected revenue from user charges or financial assistance is not achieved.
+Levels and sources of funding differ from those forecast Revenue could reduce without the ability to reduce expenditure proportionately.
 In this event, the account would run in deficit, with charges reviewed for the next financial year.
 Project and asset funding could result in projects being revised or alternative funding sources used.
 Levels of revenue from user charges have been set at realistic levels in accordance with the ratios outlined in the Revenue and Financing Policy.
 There is a concentration of risk associated with a small number of industrial consumers for some revenue streams (e.g. extraordinary water charges and trade waste charges).
 Regular liaison is maintained with these consumers.
 Funding for projects and assets is considered before the commencement of each project or asset.
 A significant impact from changes in funding or funding sources may result in a revised capital work programmes, or changes in the level of user fees and charges, borrowing or rating requirements.
-5. Credit availability Assumption: Credit can be obtained from financial markets on competitive terms and conditions. ✓ Required credit cannot be obtained from financial institutions √ Funding would need to be obtained from alternative sources or work programmes adjusted.
+5. Credit availability Assumption: Credit can be obtained from financial markets on competitive terms and conditions. ✓ Required credit cannot be obtained from financial institutions ✓ Funding would need to be obtained from alternative sources or work programmes adjusted.
 Prudent debt levels are maintained to mitigate risk for financial institutions.
 Relationships are maintained with various financial institutions and Council regularly monitors credit markets.
+A credit rating is maintained.
 6. Costs Assumption: Costs will remain stable over the period of the Long Term Plan (refer also to inflation assumption).
-Comment: Maintenance expenditure has been based on historical trends. √ Costs are higher or lower than anticipated √ Variability of prices, such as for oil, could cause variability in costs.
+Comment: Maintenance expenditure has been based on historical trends. ✓ Costs are higher or lower than anticipated ✓ Variability of prices, such as for oil, could cause variability in costs.
 The Council and management will review its budget annually through the LTP/Annual Planning process and may adjust work programmes/budgets where necessary.